The 2023 CSU Student Research Competition (SRC) will be held Friday April 28 and Saturday, April 29 at San Diego State University

 The California State University Systemwide Student Research Competition is an annual event that brings together scholars from the 23 campuses of our California State University system.
 The competition showcases undergraduate and graduate research, scholarship, and creative works by recognizing outstanding student accomplishments.
 Undergraduate and graduate student participants from all disciplines are judged by experts for their oral presentations and written abstracts.
 Students who compete in the CSU Student Research Competition can win $500 for first place and $250 for second place recognition in their session.

-CSUCI students are encouraged to submit a 5-page research summary to present at this year's CSU Student Research Competition (SRC).
+CSUCI students are encouraged to submit a 5-page (maximum) research summary to present at this year's CSU Student Research Competition (SRC).
 This event is the premiere showcase for student research in the CSU.
-Undergraduate or graduate students currently enrolled at any CSU campus and alumni/alumnae who received their degrees in spring, summer or fall 2022 are eligible to participate in the SRC.
+Undergraduate or graduate students currently enrolled at any CSU campus and alumni/alumnae who received their degrees in spring, summer or fall 2023 are eligible to participate in the SRC.
 Each CSU campus is allowed up to 10 projects.

-To participate, students must submit a five-page research summary by Sunday, March 5, 2023.
+To participate, students must submit a five-page research summary by Sunday, February 26, 2024.
 See the submission guidelines below.

 Please submit your research summary here.

-CSU Student Research Competition 2023 Timeline
+CSU Student Research Competition 2024 Timeline

-• March 5, 2023: complete research summaries are due
+• February 26, 2024: complete research summaries are due

-• March 9, 2022: student selections are announced
+• March 4, 2024: student selections are announced

-• April 2023: students prepare oral presentations
+• April 2024: students prepare oral presentations

 Submission Guidelines